SIL Open Font License v1.10

 • Latin, Greek, and Cyrillic

-• Extended punctuation and brackets.
+• Extended punctuation.
 For the uppercase middle dot, use (2E31).
 I placed the Teuthonista double bar on (2E3F).
 For those unfamiliar with the “reversed” question mark (2E2E), it is used for ironic statements.

-• Most currency symbols, including the newest additions, such as bitcoin
+• All relevant currency symbols, including the newest additions, such as bitcoin

-• Fractions, as well as a ton of math symbols, arrows, geometric shapes, and pictographs with some alternate designs in the bold versions
+• Fractions, as well as most math symbols, arrows, geometric shapes, and pictographs with some alternate designs in the bold versions

 • Latin superscripts, subscripts, numerators (with additions for modifier letters), and denominators, which are ordered as listed

 • Proportional (lining) numbers, which are in the PUA, and are followed by the tabular styles of both

 • Redesigned turned As, Alphas, short a (turned v), rams horn, small capital r, inverted small capital r, and turned w and y, which better reflect their pronunciations